-East Fremantle Primary, (Plympton School), 1898, 8 Forrest St/Marmion St Fremantle
+East Fremantle Primary (Plympton School), 1898, Marmion/Forrest Streets Fremantle

 Fremantle College is at the former South Fremantle High School site.
 Education minister Peter Collier announced 15 Dec 2014 that Hamilton Hill and SFHS would be merged to form Fremantle College, the new school to include a gifted and talented selective academic program, the South Fremantle campus upgraded at cost of $30m.
 The new College opened in 2018 and will be an independent public school.
 No change to John Curtin HS aka College of the Arts.

 Hamilton Hill High School has been closed and become part of Fremantle College, and the property sold.

 Fremantle Primary, Brennan St, now occupies the block bounded by Brennan, Alma, Attfield, and Stevens Streets.